Anna Mary McKenzie, (she/her)

 anna.mckenzie@sanalaplanning.com

-Anna is a member of the Opaskwayak Cree Nation with Scots Métis roots in Cumberland House, Saskatchewan.
-Anna was a Youth Worker supporting Indigenous Youth aging out of care for a decade before becoming a journalist, where she reported on the child welfare system and other issues like maternal health and MMIWGT2S+.
-Her work in journalism and as a policy writer has centered around Indigenous child and family well-being, child welfare policy, and supporting Indigenous Governing Bodies to draw down their inherent jurisdiction under Bill C-92.
+Anna is a member of the Opaskwayak Cree Nation in Treaty 5 territory with Scots Métis roots in Cumberland House, Saskatchewan.
+She currently resides on the unceded territory of the Snuneymuxw First Nation, where her children are members.
+Anna’s journey as a facilitator began when she was a Youth Worker leading programming for Indigenous Youth preparing to age out of care.
+Her later work in journalism and as a policy writer has centered around Indigenous child and family well-being, child welfare policy, and supporting Indigenous Governing Bodies to draw down their inherent jurisdiction under Bill C-92.

 Anna holds a B.A in First Nations and Indigenous Studies from the Institute for Critical Indigenous Studies at the University of British Columbia.
 She is a mother, daughter and a forever advocate for the next generation.